From A Wiki of Ice and Fire

 - See also: Images of Val

-Val is a beautiful woman with blonde hair which she sometimes wears in a golden braid across one shoulder.
+Val is a beautiful woman with blonde hair the color of dark honey which she sometimes wears in a golden braid across one shoulder.
 She has pale grey eyes with high sharp cheekbones; but when she returns from her mission to Tormund her eyes are recorded as blue.
 She is slender with a full bosom.
 Val is resourceful, brave and capable.

 A Storm of Swords